 The practice then post the samples to Glasgow.
 As Glasgow is not the laboratory that my vets usually use, then they have to post the samples off by Royal Mail.
 So it is best to have an early appointment, so that the staff can get the samples to the Post Office before last post.
 It is also best to do it early in the week

-I am currently waiting for the results :) As I was already paying for Lexie to have her yearly booster vaccines, the cost of both serology screens was £102.
+As I was already paying for Lexie to have her yearly booster vaccines, the cost of both serology screens was £102.
 That includes the taking of the blood sample, postage, and the tests at Glasgow.
 This was in January 2014.
-I will repeat the serology screen in 2016, to see how the levels are

 Some useful vaccine website links

 The UK Government department for animal health is controlled by the Veterinary Medicines Directorate (VMD) of the Deparment for Environmentt, Food & Rural Affairs (DEFRA), whose new website is currently here

 The Guidance and Vaccinaition of dogs informaion is here